Sifchain/sifnode/test/scenarios/clp/README.md

 # CLP Withdrawal Scenario

-This purpose of this demo is to walk through a scenario of various attempts to withdraw liquidity from a liquidity pool.
-We will see what happens when we attempt to withdraw liquidity before requesting it to be unlocked, and before the unlocking period expires.
-We will also see how to submit a governance proposal to change the unlocking period.
+The purpose of this demo is to go through various attempts at withdrawing liquidity from a liquidity pool.
+We will see what happens when we attempt to withdraw liquidity before it is fully unlocked.
+We will see how to send an unocking request, and what happens if we try to withdraw before the unlocking period expires.
+We will also see how to update the reward parameters.

 ## Setup